DirtyHairy/async-mutex/README.md

 `waitForUnlock` accepts an optional argument `weight`.
 If `weight` is specified the promise will only resolve once the semaphore's value is greater or equal to `weight`;

+`waitForUnlock` accepts a second optional argument `nice`.
+Specifying a higher `nice` value will cause the promise to resolve after tasks with a lower `nice` value and before tasks with a higher `nice` value. `nice` can be negative and the default is zero.

 ## Limiting the time waiting for a mutex or semaphore to become available